 So, what’s their secret?
-Here’s how to buy that dream Tuscan villa, or Roman apartment, Brexit deal or no deal:
+Here’s how to buy that dream Tuscan villa, or Roman apartment, after Brexit:

 Buying a house in Italy if the Brexit deal goes through

-If a Brexit deal comes through in form relatively similar to the just-rejected withdrawal agreement, then you likely won’t find any changes for two years.
+If the current Brexit deal goes through, then you likely won’t find any changes for the next year.
 The implementation period will run up to 31 December 2020, and, during this time, you’ll be able to buy property and move to Italy exactly the same as you can now.
 If you’re living here by the end date, you’ll also have your rights guaranteed for another five years (and you can easily apply for residency after that).

-There’s absolutely nothing stopping you living out your dream of a new life in Italy in case of a no-deal.
+There’s absolutely nothing stopping you living out your dream of a new life in Italy once Brexit is fully complete (or in the case of a no-deal).
 You can still buy property without extra legal requirements – this isn’t governed by the EU.
 All you’ll need to do is to apply for the correct visa once you’ve bought; your lawyer will be able to help you with this.
 Your main options are the following:

 Owning a holiday home